How to Rent Property in Dubai

-Speak with friends, work colleagues or search online.
+Speak with friends, work colleagues, or search online.
 We always recommend going through an agent rather than direct.
-Through an agency landlords have been though a vetting.
-Also by going through an agency like ourselves we will explain all the procedures and laws when it comes to a tenancy and to make sure a smooth transition process when moving into your new home.
+Through an agency, landlords have been through vetting.
+Also by going through an agency like ourselves we will explain all the procedures and laws when it comes to a tenancy and make sure a smooth transition process when moving into your new home.

 Go Out & View Homes

 Schedule appointments with your agent to go and see homes that meet your requirements.
 Search until you find the right home that meets your needs.

 Once you find the right home.
 You will make an offer.
 At this time parties, tenant and landlord will enter a negotiation.
 You will offer on price, amount of cheques you will pay in and your move in date.
 These are the key conditions to agree.
 Other conditions could be decoration, pets, furnishing etc. Sometimes a landlord agrees to reduce the total rental amount if the number of cheques is reduced.

 Both Parties Agree Terms